SEARCH

 wish I could recall his name.

-He wanted viewers to believe that the discipline of economics breeds the kind of metaphysical certainty found in the natural sciences.
+e wanted viewers to believe that the discipline of economics breeds the kind of metaphysical certainty found in the natural sciences.
+There's a reason that the name for the field of study has long been referred to as "Political Economy".

-To help settle the issue or at least test it, a Krugman-Feldstein debate or a Taleb-Krugman debate would be an interesting spectacle, like the sort I watched years ago.
+To help settle the issue or at least test it, a long form Krugman-Feldstein debate or a Taleb-Krugman debate would be an interesting spectacle, like the sort we could watch years ago.

 Paul Krugman, Wikipedia